SamFung8/OpenGL_Virtual-Jeep-Game/ReadMe.md

 When the game end, if the player can get the better result of the current top 10 ranking it will record and show the result.

+# **How to play**

+1. Move the jeep using keyboard: left, right, up, down
+2. Chang screen size using keyboard: 1
+3. Using mouse scroll to zoom in or zoom out in camera view
+4. Hold the mouse and right-click moving the viewpoint in a 3D way in camera view
+5. Right-click to open menu setting